NeverStopTheCoder/RP5RS/README.md

 ```
 But if you dont put a file in there it will grab the first one from the home folder

-Note:this only works for a keyboard right now
+Note:this only works for a keyboard right now also make sure for right now you plug in the keyboard first or it wont work right